syncfusion-content/javascript-docs/js/PivotClient/Localization-and-Globalization.md

 ## RTL

-You can render our PivotClient control from Right to Left by setting [`enableRTL`](/api/js/ejPivotClient#members:enablertl) property to true.
+You can render our pivot client control from Right to Left by setting [`enableRTL`](/api/js/ejpivotclient#members:enablertl) property to true.

 {% highlight javascript %}